skills/introduction-to-codeql/README.md

 In this first step, we'll be learning more about CodeQL and how to use it to secure your source code.

 **What is GitHub code scanning**: Code scanning is a capability that allows development teams to integrate security testing tools into the software development process.
 This is done using GitHub Actions.
-Code scanning allows you to integrate many different types of security testing tools.
-Take a look at the
+With code scanning, you can integrate many different types of tools including SAST, container, and infrastructure as code security tools.

+**What is CodeQL**: CodeQL is a static analysis testing tool created by the team at GitHub.
+CodeQL is a deep semantic analysis tool that helps you identify security weaknesses like SQL injection, cross-site scripting, and code injection issues.

-### :keyboard: Activity: TBD-step-1-name
+### :keyboard: Activity: Enable code scanning with CodeQL

 1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
-1. TBD-step-1-instructions.
+1. Navigate the to **settings** tab at the top of your repository.
+1. Inside the repository settings page navigate to **Code security and analysis** in the left-hand navigation, under the **Security** heading
+1. Scroll down to the section titled **Code scanning**.
+Here we will configure the CodeQL analysis.
+There are two sections here, "CodeQL analysis" and "Other tools"  for now we will focus on CodeQL analysis.
+Feel free to browse the other code scanning tool integrations
+1. Select the **Set up** dropdown and choose **Default**
 1. Wait about 20 seconds then refresh this page for the next step.

 </details>